LucasStoddard/startup/README.md

 - **HTML**: One HTML page for the application and one to log in.
 - **CSS**: General styling that allows for ease of use on different screen sizes.
 Simple yet contrasting colors for the utility so that users have the greatest freedom in how their own schedule looks with their own selected color schemes.
 - **React**: There will be many UI elements because of the inherent customizability and interactivity between the user and their own plans, and react will help with all these aspects in helping provide a smooth experience for the user.
-- **Serice**: Live updating weather forcast so that the user will be able to plan accordingly.
+- **Service**: Live updating weather forcast so that the user will be able to plan accordingly.
 Endpoints for login as well.
 - **DB/Login**: Register and log in users, securly store credentials in a database.
 - **WebSocket**: The time within the day as well as the current date will be displayed on the main page.
 If development time permits, additionally users will be able to see a breakdown of how they usually spend their time, which will use their data to display pie charts.